The Jack Knox-Peden Young Spartan Award is the annual recognition of the most exemplary and committed player at the age of twenty-one or under.

 - Nevertheless, it is still the oldest award (other than Life Membership) that is still presented today, although is second to the Graeme Ashley Award for most consecutive presentations to today.

 - In 2018 Adam Morgan became the first person since Andrew Wragg in 1997 to have won the award more than once.

 - Sam Pitkethley is the most recent inductee.

 - In 2018, Leeming Spartan Cricket Club’s 100th year, the Jack Knox-Peden Young Spartan Award turned fifty years old.

 Barry Maher wins the Jack Knox-Peden award in 1970, the third season of the award.
 Knox-Peden himself stands on the far left hand side.
 Taken at the Club Windup at the Jandakot Hall in 1970.

 Left to Right: J. Knox-Peden, G. Pluske, B. Maher

 A special thank you to Deb Blight for providing these photos.

-Adam Morgan wins the Jack Knox-Peden Young Spartan in 2016, the most recent winner of the award.
+Adam Morgan wins the Jack Knox-Peden Young Spartan in 2016.
 Graeme Ashley (left) presents the award.